thpgoncalves/Bill-Scanner-Gemini-API/README.md

 - PATCH /confirm
 - GET /customer_code/list

-#### If you have any problems, you can use the “npm run test” command to run unit and integration tests to better understand where the problem lies.
+#### If you have any problems, you can use the “npm run test” command to run unit and integration tests to better understand where the problem is.

 <!-- CONTACT -->
 ## Contact